-For obtaining a license key you need to generate a so called machine ID which is unique for your server hardware.
+For obtaining a license key you need to generate a so-called machine ID which is unique for your server hardware.
 The number of cameras and users and the features of your system can be defined during the order process.

 - 1. Select the I do not have a license file or activation key.
 Help me with the next steps. option and click on Next. - 2.
 A subsequent dialog will display the machine ID for your server hardware. - 3.
-Fill out the standard NETAVIS order form and send the filled out order form to your NETAVIS solution partner or to NETAVIS Software GmbH directly via fax +43 (1) 503 1722 360 or e-mail order@netavis.net (e-mail is preferred).
+Fill out the standard Netavis order form and send the filled-out order form to your Netavis solution partner or to Netavis Software GmbH directly via e-mail order@netavis.net.
 You will then receive your license file via e-mail. - 4.
 When you receive your license key, you can continue with license registration by clicking the Next button, clicking Open, selecting the license file key on your client, and then clicking the Finish button.